27 Halloween Decorations that Last All Season Long

-Hang large framed chalkboards in your home to display notes of fall welcome and Halloween cheer.
+Hang a large framed chalkboard in your home to display notes of fall welcome and Halloween cheer.
 Switch up the frame and chalk colors to match your decorating style.
 If you get a board with a wood frame, you'll easily be able to paint the frame different colors throughout the year to match the season.

 Stunning Outdoor Fall Display

-Greet guests with a simple and sophisticated outdoor display of fall decor.
-Stack natural white pumpkins on a black wire patio chair and pair with artificial crows.
+Greet guests with a simple and sophisticated outdoor display of fall decorations.
+Stack white pumpkins on a black wire patio chair and pair with artificial crows.

 Framed Family Silhouettes and Lollipop Flowers

 Create mantel magic by tracing family members' shadows onto black construction paper and adding scarecrow-like features.
 For extra Halloween spunk, pair the wall art with printable orange-and-black paper flowers in a white vase.

 To make this DIY Halloween decoration, enlarge photos of family members posed in a profile angle to fill a frame.
 Cut out each photograph to create a silhouette.
 Place it facedown on a piece of black cardstock and trace with a white pencil.
 Carefully cut out the silhouettes.
 Trim yellow cardstock so it is slightly smaller than the inside of each frame.
 Use a glue stick to adhere a silhouette, right side up and centered, to the cardstock.
 Embellish the frames with decorative washi tape.
 Frame each silhouette.

 Metallic butterflies and vintage book pages transform your mantel into a magical display of fall flair.
 To make this craft, adhere book pages to a mirror using double-stick tape.
 Next, create a creeping vine and leaves using black art paper and florists wire.
 Finally, spray-paint feather butterflies in desired shades and tape to your creative fall mantel decor.

 Metallic Ombré Pumpkins